Switch to ADA Accessible Theme

 The effect a DUI has on your driving privilege is determined by the Legislature and enforced by the Colorado Division of Motor Vehicles.
 You can request a hearing with a DMV hearing officer and the arresting officer before restrictions go into effect if you act fast enough and follow the proper procedures.

-If your license is revoked because of the DUI, there are several factors which determine the length.
+If your license is revoked because of DUI, there are several factors which determine the length.
 These factors are listed below but include if you have any prior convictions for impaired driving and whether you submitted a chemical test or refused testing.
 Understanding the administrative process is important.
-When looking for a DUI attorney, make sure he or she is able to represent you in both the courts as well as throughout the administrative DMV process
+When looking for a DUI attorney, make sure he or she can represent you in both the courts as well as throughout the administrative DMV process.
+At DeChant Law we offer an all-inclusive representation that covers the DMV and the Court process.

 The Court Process